samjulien/blog/_posts/2018-08-09-configuring-swissid-login-into-custom-applications.markdown

 ---
 layout: post
-title: Configuring SwissID Login into Custom Applications
+title: Supporting Government-Issued IDs as Social Connections with Auth0
-description: Learn how to support SwissID login into your custom applications with ease.
+description: Learn how to support government-issued IDs (like SwissID) as Social Connections into your applications with Auth0.
 date: 2018-08-09 08:30
 category: Technical Guide, Identity
 author: